MarcoMeter/recurrent-ppo-truncated-bptt/README.md

 Training an agent using a **sequence length greater than 1** caused the agent to just achieve a **performance of a random agent**.
 The issue behind this bug was found in reshaping the data right before feeding it to the recurrent layer.
 In general, the desire is to feed the entire training batch instead of sequences to the encoder (e.g. convolutional layers).
 Before feeding the processed batch to the recurrent layer, it has to be rearranged into sequences.
 At the point of this bug, the recurrent layer was initialized with `batch_first=False`.
 Hence, the data was reshaped using `h.reshape(sequence_length, num_sequences, data)`.
 This messed up the structure of the sequences and ultimately caused this bug.
 We fixed this by setting `batch_first` to `True` and therefore reshaping the data by `h.reshape(num_sequences, sequence_length, data)`.

+#### Hidden States were not Reset

+This is rather considered as a feature and not a bug.
+For environments that produce rather short episodes are likely to take advantage of not resetting the hidden state upon commencing a new episode.
+This is the case for MinigridMemory-S9.
+Resetting hidden states is now controlled by the hyperparameter `` inside configs.py.

 # Model Architecture

 ![Model Architecture](images/model.svg)